Kobe Bryant: Player profile

+Bryant was a shooting guard.
+He was listed at 6 ft 6 in and 212 lb.
+He exhibited a high pain threshold while playing through injuries.

+Offense

-Bryant primarily played as a shooting guard.
-He was listed at 6 ft 6 in and 212 lb, Bryant was often cited as one of the most dangerous scorers in the NBA.
-He has drawn frequent comparisons to Michael Jordan, after whom Bryant modeled his playing style.
-Like Jordan, Bryant became most known for shooting a fall-away jump shot.
-Chris Ballard of Sports Illustrated described another of Bryant's most famous moves as the "jab step-and-pause" in which Bryant jabbed his non-pivot foot forward to let the defender relax but instead of bringing the jab foot back, Bryant pushed off of it and drove around his opponent to get to the basket.
-Bryant also learned and practiced post moves through individual coaching sessions from Hakeem Olajuwon.
+Bryant was often cited as one of the NBA's most prolific scorers.
+He drew frequent comparisons to Jordan, after whom Bryant modeled his playing.
+Like Jordan, Bryant became most known for his fall-away jump shot.
+Chris Ballard of Sports Illustrated described another of Bryant's moves as the "jab step-and-pause" in which Bryant jabbed his non-pivot foot forward to let the defender relax but instead of bringing the jab foot back, Bryant pushed off of it and drove around his opponent to reach the basket.
+Bryant learned post moves through individual coaching sessions from Hakeem Olajuwon.

+Bryant established a reputation for his shots in the closing moments of tight games, even when double or triple-teamed, and was noted as one of the premier closers in the NBA.
+In a 2012 annual survey of NBA general managers, Bryant was selected for the 10th consecutive season as the player general managers would want to take a clutch shot with a game on the line.
+Bryant's willingness to take difficult shots drew criticism.